Is Your Real Estate Agent Pulling Weight?

 Trusting your transaction to a real estate agent is tantamount to trusting one of your most valued possessions to a relative stranger.
 Before handing over your transaction to a real estate agent, there are some important questions you need to ask about how your property will be marketed.

 The simple fact is that the real estate industry has changed rapidly over the past 15 years.
-While brand names, yard signs and newspaper ads used to make up a complete marketing effort for a property, that same approach is simply not enough now.
-To get the best result for your home sale, you need to make sure that a real estate agent is exploring all possible avenues in working to sell your property.#idx-price-bar#
+While brand names, yard signs, and newspaper ads are used to make up a complete marketing effort for a property, that same approach is simply not enough now.
+To get the best result for your home sale, you need to make sure that a real estate agent is exploring all avenues in working to sell your property.

 Is Your Agent Getting the Job Done?